mindsdb/mindsdb/mindsdb/integrations/handlers/replicate_handler/usage_text2video.md

 | https://replicate.delivery/pbxt/gSgRjNlxIgJWBB8KeebKeRmBjZx0wqX7JC41U0pvIfPCYVzEB/out.mp4 | a human and animals are friends by Asher Brown Durand, trending on Artstation |
 +---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------+
 ```
+# TODO

-Checkout generated video [here](https://www.pexels.com/video/ai-generated-video-17489162/) as above link will not work, reason is given below.
+Checkout generated video [here](./assets/animals.mp4) as above link will not work, reason is given below.

 - IMPORTANT NOTE: PREDICTED **URL** will only work for **24 hours** after prediction.